SEC Amendments to Insider Trading Rules Take Effect Today

 Amendments and Timelines

-The updates to Rule 10b5-1(c)(1) makes it harder to abuse the so-called affirmative defense, which protects insiders from accusations of insider trading.
-They also added requirements that require companies to include information about policies for how they handle insider trading when filing regular SEC reports, in addition to executive and director compensation from certain equity compensation awards.
+The updates to Rule 10b5-1(c)(1) make it harder to abuse the so-called affirmative defense, which protects insiders from accusations of insider trading.
+They also added requirements that companies include information about policies for how they handle insider trading when filing regular SEC reports, in addition to executive and director compensation from certain equity compensation awards.

 People reporting under Section 16 will be required to comply with additional amendments to Forms 4 and 5 for beneficial ownership reports filed on or after April 1, 2023.
 They will also be required to comply with new disclosure requirements in Exchange Act periodic reports on Forms 10-Q, 10-K, 20-F, and any proxy or information statements covering the first full fiscal period beginning on or after the same date.
 Smaller reporting companies have until Oct.
 1, 2023, to comply with the additional disclosure requirements.